Select any two GPUs for comparison

 The HD 8760 has 512 MB more video memory than the GTX 660, so is likely to be much better at displaying game textures at higher resolutions.
 However, overall, the GTX 660 has superior memory performance.

 The Radeon HD 8760 (OEM) has 640 Shader Processing Units and the GeForce GTX 660 1.5GB (OEM) has 1152.
-However, the actual shader performance of the HD 8760 is 416.
-The GTX 660 having 736 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 660 delivers a massively smoother and more efficient experience when processing graphical data than the HD 8760.
+However, the actual shader performance of the HD 8760 is 544 and the actual shader performance of the GTX 660 is 1023.
+The GTX 660 having 479 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 660 delivers a massively smoother and more efficient experience when processing graphical data than the HD 8760.

 The Radeon HD 8760 (OEM) requires 80 Watts to run and the GeForce GTX 660 1.5GB (OEM) requires 130 Watts.
-We would recommend a PSU with at least 450 Watts for the GTX 660, but we do not have a recommended PSU wattage for the HD 8760.
+We would recommend a PSU with at least 450 Watts for the HD 8760 and a PSU with at least 450 Watts for the GTX 660.
 The GTX 660 requires 50 Watts more than the HD 8760 to run.
 The difference is significant enough that the GTX 660 may have a slight adverse affect on your yearly electricity bills in comparison to the HD 8760.